Deploy: Azure Key Vault

 This task is used to download secrets such as authentication keys, storage account keys, data encryption keys, .PFX files, and passwords from an Azure Key Vault instance.
 The task can be used to fetch the latest values of all or a subset of secrets from the vault, and set them as variables that can be used in subsequent tasks of a definition.
-The task is Node-based, and works with Xplat agents (Windows, Linux, or OSX).
+The task is Node-based, and works with agents on Linux, macOS, and Windows.

 Pre-requisites for the task